jinjagit/wasm-threads/README.md

 Test 2: Try using a js callback function to call Rust f64 sine funtion from JS and see if UI is responsive while it runs (prediction = yes).
 RESULT = incorrect.
 That's not what callbacks do. in fact, i think what I want is not doable with JS.

-= shelve this idea for now
+= shelve this idea for now (and study more about threads in Rust)